wug-ge/wug.ge/content/blog/docker-php-dev-tutorial.md

 If everything works fine, you should see a couple of progress bars and logs.
 You don't even have to worry about it for now, but for the future you can view the live logs of your application in this window, so don't close it!
 You might want to call this in your IDE's terminal actually, so you can view your logs while you code!

-Now go and visit <a href="http://localhost" target="_blank" class="text-accent-1">http://localhost</a> (don't forget to add your custom port in case you changed it) and you should see a friendly "Hello World!"
+Now go and visit <a href="http://localhost" target="_blank">http://localhost</a> (don't forget to add your custom port in case you changed it) and you should see a friendly "Hello World!"
 Where does this come from you might ask?
 In your project root there is a file called "index.php" in which you can now run your custom PHP code.
 Try it out!

 You can also connect to your database now, if you left everything by default try connecting to it with your favourite SQL client!
-(I recommend <a href="https://www.heidisql.com/" target="_blank" class="text-accent-1">HeidiSQL</a> )
+(I recommend <a href="https://www.heidisql.com/" target="_blank">HeidiSQL</a> )

 Your database credentials are (if you left everything at default settings):
 Username: root